Ahwar/WikiMedia-ETL-pipeline/README.md

 **Automation**

 To ensure the code runs each month to load the data of the last month, we set up a cron job that will run the ETL pipeline code each month at the third day.
 The rationale behind choosing the third day for data loading is to account for potential delays in Wikimedia's data upload process, which may not occur promptly on the first day.

+## Optional Task

+### Show EDA (Exploratory Data Analysis)

+In the notebook `EDA.ipynb`, we have writen a code which load data from database and shows link_type distribution for each language in specific month.

+This notebook can be used to visualize distribution of any categorical column our target database.